amouro/drupalden_iwakuni_2023/slides.md

 It is all because the developer, designer worked on every details to bring the best UX to our user.

-Lets to look closer, and take the challenge, deal with the devil, we will find the glorious miracle in the end.
+Let's look closer, and take the challenge, deal with the devil, we will find the glorious miracle in the end.

 <b>Next slide >>>>></b>
 -->